Research

 hpp Soft Robot Control in the Free Space

 Owing to the modelling differences between rigid robots and soft robots, control algorithms for rigid robots cannot be directly applied to soft robots.
 Therefore, we have been dedicating ourselves to controller design specific to soft robots.
 We proposed series of visual servo controllers, such as an adaptive visual servoing controller considering special optical conditions and environmental disturbances (TIE 2019, TMECH 2019), shape control leveraging shape features to solve the feature correspondence problem of the continuum robot (RA-L/ICRA 2021); and fault-tolerant control merely relying on a monocular camera by meticulously designing signals into the dynamic process to trigger divergent performance (TIE 2020).
+And use carefully designed shape features to solve the three-dimensional shape control problem of continuum robots without global attitude/position information (TMECH 2022).

 hpp Soft Robot Control in the Constrained Environments